 An example of a specification conflict would be trying to add an instruction regarding shadow when the shadow add-on has not been added to the specification.
 If you tried to choose this instruction option, you would receive a notice to update your specification to include a shadow add-on.

 Instructions Not Required

 If you select an instruction option that is already included in your specification, we will let you know that you do not need to add it again.
-For example, asking to recreate a part of the product, when that is already included in your retouching package in PRO Retailer.
+An example is asking to recreate a part of the product when that is already included in your retouching package in Professional.